ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 letters, digits, plus ("+"), period ("."), or hyphen ("-").

 URN:
-: The URN within the "urn:ietf:spice:glue:" namespace consisting of "urn:ietf:spice:glue:" followed by the Authority Identifier.
+: The URN within the "urn:glue:" namespace consisting of "urn:glue:" followed by the Authority Identifier.

 Organization: